How Kryptos K4 Works

 Equivalently, if you know both the ciphertext and the plaintext, you can compute the shift: R = (C − P) mod 26.
 This is how every position is verified.

 The shift value R decomposes into two parts: a base shift r from the Quagmire III lookup (cipher letter + helper letter), and a one-bit gate fixed by the position in the grid.
 R = r + gate.
-The base shift is derivable from on-site features and public clues; the gate is a locked per-position value and fully verifiable, see The gate below.
+The helper letter is read off the sculpture and the gate follows a declared position rule; the lookup cards that turn those inputs into shifts are largely back-solved from the plaintext, see the forward decode and The gate below.

 The Quagmire III structure with a physical keystream